suquark/hoplite/microbenchmarks/README.md

 This script generates two PDF files under the working directory. `microbenchmarks-large.pdf` corresponds to Figure 7 at Section 5.1, and `microbenchmarks-small.pdf` corresponds to Figure 13 at Appendix A.

-You can download the result PDF file to your local machine using Ray cluster utils, for example:
+You can download PDF files to your local machine using Ray cluster utils, for example:

 ```bash
 ray rsync-down cluster.yaml /home/ubuntu/efs/hoplite/microbenchmarks/microbenchmarks-large.pdf .